Forklift lifting books illustration

 This data tool uses data from 2011–15 five-year American Community Survey estimates for racial demographic data, housing tenure for both renters and owners, and population counts by age.
 Low-Income Housing Tax Credit data and Public Housing Development program data come from the US Department of Housing and Urban Development.

 Charlotte-Mecklenburg Schools (CMS) provided planning area and school attendance zone data.
 In partnership with CMS, this tool shares aggregated data about student attendance, demographics, and socioeconomic status within Charlotte public schools.
 We use school-level data from the National Center for Education Statistics’ Common Core of Data, accessed through the Urban Institute’s Education Data Portal.
 These data include directory and demographic data about CMS schools and information about the charter and magnet status of schools and counts of teachers in the CMS schools.
+Two schools included on the map—Olympic High Relief School and New Southeast Relief School—opened after the most recent year of available data and do not display data.
 Test score data are sourced from the Department of Education’s EDFacts Initiative and accessed through the Education Data Portal.
 For more information on the data used in this tool, see our Data Catalog

 PROJECT CREDITS